njaunick/Project-2-Group-4/README.md

 ### Data Processing

 #### Extraction and Cleaning
 - We employed a Jupyter notebook to extract, clean, and transform the dataset.
+The process involved:
-The process involved:Dropping null values using dropna()
+- Dropping null values using dropna()
 - Encoding categorical variables into numerical format
 - Splitting the data into training and testing sets
 - The cleaned data was saved as CSV files for further analysis